bjatkin/golf-engine/README.md

 # GoLF Engine
-the GoLang Fantasy Engine (GoLF Engine) is a fantasy engine.
-It draws inspiration from projects fantasy console projects like [pico-8](https://www.lexaloffle.com/pico-8.php), [tic-80](https://tic.computer/), and [pyxle](https://pypi.org/project/pyxel/).
+the GoLang Fantasy Engine (GoLF Engine) is a retro game engine.
+It draws inspiration from fantasy console projects like [pico-8](https://www.lexaloffle.com/pico-8.php), [tic-80](https://tic.computer/), and [pyxle](https://pypi.org/project/pyxel/).
 Like those projects it is designed to be a retro feeling game creation/ playing tool.
-Unlike those projects GoLF is more minimal in scope and only provides an api and a small set of tools to create youre game.
-Tools like and image editor, and code editor are not built in. fairly restrictive game creation tool focused on creating a more managble game creation enviroment the a fully featured game engine would offer.
-This project differs from those projects in a few importan ways however.
+Unlike those projects GoLF is more minimal in scope and only provides an api and a small set of tools to help you create your games.
+Tools like an image editor, and code editor are not built in.
+Despite this creating games in GoLF is still easy and should still maintain the retro game feel.

-# Specs
-  * 192 x 192 screen size
-  * 64 total colors split into 16 pallets with 4 colors each
-  * 8 on screen colors consisting of any 2 of the 16 predefined pallets
-  * one 256 x 128 sprite sheet for a total of 512 8x8 sprites
-  * one 128 x 128 tile map
-  * 60 FPS
-  * Mouse support with 3 different cursor styles
-  * Keyboard support

 # Getting Started
-The golf engine is just a go package.
-It can be installed by running `go get github.com/bjatkin/golf-engine/golf`.  <br />
-There is also a toolkit which you will need to complie you game as well as for importing the sprite sheet and map file. you can install this toolkit by running `go get github.com/bjatkin/golf-engine/util`. <br />
+Installing the golf engine is simple.
+You can install the engine and required tools by running the following commands. from your terminal run

+`go get github.com/bjatkin/golf-engine/golf`

+ignore any errors you get about syscall/js.

+then run

+`go get github.com/bjatkin/golf-engine/util`

-Once both these are installed you can use the golf toolkit to start a new project.
-Simply create a directory for you new game.
+then create a directory for your game. for example.

-Then, open that directory in termnal and run the golf_toolkit program. <br />
-The golf_toolkit program is located in the golf-engine/util directory so you can run `./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/golf_toolkit` to start it. <br />
-Note that this is for MacOSX users and Windows/ Linux users will have to change the path so it correctly points to the golf-engine/util directory. <br />
-Once you've started the golf_toolkit you can run `init <project name>` command where project name is the name of your game.
+`mkdir hello world`

+navigte into this direcotry and run the golf_toolkit binary, located in the golf engine utils folder

+`./Users/[your user name]/go/src/github.com/bjatkin/golf-engine/util/golf_toolkit`

+This will start the golf toolkit which you'll need to help you develop golf engine games.
+Now you can init your new project.

+`init <project name>`

-This will create all the nessisary files for you to start building your first game. <br />
+This will create all the nessisary files and folders for you to develop your game.
+You can edit the assets/spritesheet.png file to add sprites to your game. you can also edit assets/map.png to create a map for your game.
+You can start writing your golf code in the main.go file.

 # Developing your game